samuel-vitorino/lm.rs/README.md

 python export.py --files [safetensor files ordered] --config [model config.json] --save_path [name and path to save]
 ```

-Download the .spm tokenizer model from [kaggle](https://www.kaggle.com/models/google/gemma) to this folder (could have created a script to convert the tokenizer.config from hugging face i guess).
+Download the .spm tokenizer model from [kaggle](https://www.kaggle.com/models/google/gemma-2) to this folder (in the gemma C++ version).

 Use the tokenizer.py file to convert the tokenizer into LMRS tokenizer format: